Immanuel Kant: The Critique of Pure Reason

 The division between Practical and Theoretical Reason

 In the introduction to the second edition of his Critique of Pure Reason, Immanuel Kant defines the difference between Practical and Theoretical Reason and offers the researcher a methodological tool to harmonise the gap.
 Kant notes the limitations of human knowledge and acknowledges the connection between science and logic, which requires the foundation of scientific Reason (Kant 1999 [1787], 30).
-Scientific Reason is divided in Theoretical and Practical.
+Scientific Reason is divided into Theoretical and Practical.
 Theoretical Reason defines the meaning of a studied concept, while Practical Reason contributes to the practical application of the same concept (Kant 1999 [1787], 39).

 The balance between knowledge and faith

 According to Kant, the study of nature offers the primary material of human experience.
-Human logic receives the empirical material through the senses and categorises it based on a set of inherent concepts, which Kant calls categories.
+Human logic receives empirical material through the senses and categorises it according to a set of inherent concepts, which Kant calls categories.
 Such concepts are ‘a priori’ and also universal.
 The initial categorisations by the human mind take place in relation to space and time; after this categorisation, the mind tests its conclusions by the application of experimental methods.
 At the end of this process, the human mind composes knowledge as a combination of external empirical data and internally inherent ‘a priori’ categories (Vallianos 2001, 34-7).

 Summary and conclusions

 Immanuel Kant belongs to the philosophers of the transitional period between the Enlightenment and the 19th century.
-His thought were used to bridge the knowledge gap generated by two previous philosophical movements, Empiricism by David Hume and Rationalism by Gottfried Wilhelm Leibniz.
-By questioning the existence of real knowledge for humans, Kant limited scientific knowledge in favour of faith to God, who was attributed a practical role in human life.
+His thoughts were used to bridge the knowledge gap generated by two previous philosophical movements, Empiricism by David Hume and Rationalism by Gottfried Wilhelm Leibniz.
+By questioning the existence of real knowledge for humans, Kant limited scientific knowledge in favour of faith in God, who was attributed a practical role in human life.

 According to Kant, human knowledge has boundaries.
 Human beings acknowledge facts that can only be confirmed via human experience.
-They conclude on these facts based on ‘a priori’ categorisations, which are inherent in human intellect.
+They conclude on these facts based on ' a priori’ categorisations, which are inherent in human intellect.
 In that sense, human knowledge is just the knowledge of empirical phenomena.
 By contrast, human intellect is unable to grasp transcendental concepts, such as God or the Soul, which cannot be part of human knowledge.
-This is where science stops and faith begins.
+This is where science stops, and faith begins.

 As opposed to the above accusations, Kant’s real intention was to match logic with experience in order to establish the Newtonian understanding of the universe.
 To do this, he introduced the notion of Pure Reason as an archetype for the definition of transcendental concepts.
 Through this definition, Kant expected to unify empirical and non-empirical reality.
 At the same time, he acknowledged the vanity of his aim by arguing on the restrained capacity of scientific knowledge, which was trapped within the boundaries of human experience.
 Kant’s science was supposed to know this limitation and be modest enough to accept it.